Dossne/Misha_D5_prefabs/Assets/Docs/unity_ui_from_screenshot_workflow.md

 - Prefabs are extracted bottom-up.
 - Higher composed trees use `<PrefabType>Parent` / `<PrefabType>List` wrapper nodes instead of bare prefab placeholders.
 - Parent scripts serialize wrapper transforms immediately before prefab or prefab-list fields.
+- Visible nodes include size info at reference resolution.
+- Visible nodes have either confirmed anchor/offset metadata or a fixed center position at reference resolution.
+- Unconfirmed anchors are not left in the final structure.

+- Anchor/stretch confirmation items include the exact single structure line for each element being confirmed.
+- Cleanup candidates include the exact single structure line for each element being reviewed.

 ---